This diary of James Maybrick contains grisly details of the Ripper murders that only the killer would know, researchers claim.

 However, details about the investigation and trial remain sketchy, although it is clear that the proceedings were flimsy enough to first allow Chandler’s sentence to be commuted from death to life in prison, and then for her to be released in 1904 following a re-examination of her case.

-After this look at James Maybrick, read up on the recent claim that Jack the Ripper and serial killer H.H.
-Holmes were the same person.
+After this look at James Maybrick, read up on some of the other suspects believed to be Jack the Ripper.
 Then, discover the forgotten stories behind Jack the Ripper’s victims.